 “Yeast likes warm damp conditions, so that’s a great environment for yeast to grow,” Mitchell says of wet bathing suits.
 “A yeast, or Candida, infection, can be in the vagina, on the vulva, or on your skin.
 You can get fungal infections in a lot of places.”

 But fear not.
-Yeast infections can usually be treated with a doctor-prescribed cream or a pill, or with an over-the-counter medication.
+Yeast infections can usually be treated with a doctor-prescribed cream or a pill, or with an over-the-counter medication, such as Monistat.

 With that said, it's best to avoid the whole uncomfortable sensation all together.
 You can still have your fun in the sun and avoid these common summer afflictions with a good dose of planning.
 If you know you're going swimming, bring a change of underwear and some shorts along.
 This way, you can change in and out of your swimwear after your dips in the pool, lake, or ocean.

 It may seem like a pain to change clothes at the time.
 But it’s the best way to ensure that life continues to be a beach, and not a b*itch.